gwastro/pycbc/docs/install.rst

 .. note::

+    PyCBC uses the `fork and pull <https://help.github.com/articles/using-pull-requests/>`_ model for development.
 If you wish to develop PyCBC, then you will need an account on `GitHub <https://www.github.com>`_.
 Once you have set up your account you should follow the instructions to `fork a repository <https://help.github.com/articles/fork-a-repo/>`_ to fork the `ligo-cbc/pycbc <https://github.com/ligo-cbc/pycbc>`_ repository into your own account.
+From your own fork, you can follow the `GitHub flow model <https://help.github.com/articles/github-flow-in-the-browser/>`_ to develop and maintain the code.
+For each new feature or bug fix, you should `create a new branch <https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/>`_ to develop the feature.
+You can then `create a pull request <https://help.github.com/articles/creating-a-pull-request/>`_ so that the PyCBC maintainers can review and merge your changes into the official repository.

 These instructions walk you through the process of